duncantl/CodeAnalysis/Topics/cran_survey.md

 * How commonly used are certain features of R?
 These could be any features we're interested in.
 E.g., assignment from a conditional.
 * How complex is the code?
 E.g., number of calls inside a function
 * How has the complexity evolved over time?
+Need a time series of code
+* How does the evolution of packages on CRAN compare to other repositories like CPAN, CTAN, pip, etc?

 ## Package Statistics Wishlist